elkowar/eww/docs/src/configuration.md

   This option is only valid on Wayland.
   Possible values: `"true"`, `"false"`.
 Default: `"false"`
 - `windowtype`: (X11 only) Can be used in determining the decoration, stacking position and other behavior of the window.
+  Window managers tend to interpret these differently, so play around with which one works for your usecase!
   Possible values:
     - `"normal"`: indicates that this is a normal, top-level window
-    - `"dock"`: indicates a dock or panel feature
+    - `"dock"`: indicates a dock panel or widget window
+    - `"utility"`: indicates a pinned utility window
     - `"toolbar"`: toolbars "torn off" from the main application
     - `"dialog"`: indicates that this is a dialog window
-    - Default: `"dock"` if reserve is set, else `"normal"`
+    - Default: `"dock"`